-- 89. Approve, upon request from DOT, the redesignation of any reconditioning, reconstruction or resurfacing project as a major highway project [s.
-84.013(6)]. - 90.
+- 102. Approve, upon request from DOT, the redesignation of any reconditioning, reconstruction or resurfacing project as a major highway project [s.
+84.013(6)]. - 103.
 Approve annual plan regarding how the Secretary of DOT proposes to adjust the Department's federal appropriations to reflect the most recent estimate of federal ISTEA funds that will be appropriated in that fiscal year [ss.
-84.03(2)(b) 1. and (2)(c).]. - 91.
+84.03(2)(b) 1. and (2)(c).]. - 104.
 Approve plan for use of proceeds from certain general obligation bond proceeds for additional funding for certain major highway and rehabilitation projects [ss.
-84.555(1)(b) and (2)]. - 92.
+84.555(1)(b) and (2)]. - 105.
 Approve any use of bond revenue proceeds for capital costs related to Amtrak service extension routes between Milwaukee and the cities of Green Bay and Madison [s.
-85.061(3)(b)]. - 93.
+85.061(3)(b)]. - 106.
 Approve transfers of monies from transportation fund to the transportation infrastructure loan fund [s.
-85.52(3)(cm)]. - 94.
+85.52(3)(cm)]. - 107.
+Approve an alternate funding plan related to a statutory requirement that DOT, when expending federal moneys on certain state highway projects (southeast Wisconsin freeway megaprojects, major highway development projects, or state highway rehabilitation projects with a total cost of less than \$10 million), must fund not less than 70% of the aggregate, eligible project components with federal funding each fiscal year.
+The alternate plan can be requested under the following circumstances: (a) DOT cannot meet the required 70% threshold; or (b) the Department could make more efficient or effective use of federal moneys than those required under the 70% threshold [s.
+85.54(2)]. - 108.
 Approve plan to eliminate, by the close of the fiscal biennium, a projected deficit in the transportation fund, if the projected deficit exceeds \$30.0 million [s.
+85.62].

-85.62]. - 95.
-Approve any use by DOT of state-supported revenue borrowing for the motor vehicle emission inspection and maintenance program [s.
-110.20(14g)]. - 96.
+- 109. Approve any use by DOT of state-supported revenue borrowing for the motor vehicle emission inspection and maintenance program [s.
+110.20(14g)]. - 110.
 Approve any proposed action by DOT to withdraw from the international registration plan adopted by the American Association of Motor Vehicle Administrators [s.
-341.405(4)]. - 97.
+341.405(4)]. - 111.
 Approve any proposed reciprocal registration exemption agreements for federally recognized Indian tribes or bands [s.
 341.409(1)].